Pau Grand Prix: Formula 3000 (1985–1998)

-In 1985, Formula 3000 replaced Formula Two as the "second-division" formula below Formula One and the Grand Prix de Pau continued to be part of the Formula 3000 European championship.
+In 1985, Formula 3000 replaced Formula Two as the "second-division" formula below Formula One and the Grand Prix de Pau became part of the new Formula 3000 European Championship.
 That same year, Alain Prost became co-organiser of the race.

 In 1989, Jean Alesi took his first victory after a turbulent start (the race was restarted four times because of successive problems on the grid, and a spectacular crash).

 In 1994, French driver Nicolas Leboissetier had a spectacular accident at the Virage de la gare ("train station corner"), reviving the climate of tension that followed the deaths of Ayrton Senna and Roland Ratzenberger at Imola during the 1994 San Marino Grand Prix.

 The Pau-born driver David Dussau participated in the race in 1996.
 He was well-positioned on the grid, but was forced to retire because of a crash.

 Colombian Juan-Pablo Montoya won the race twice, in 1997 and 1998.

 The French Supertouring Championship was a support event from 1993 to 2000.

 At the end of 1998, it was decided that all Formula 3000 races would be organised exclusively as the curtain-raiser of European-based Formula One Grand Prix, and thus the event in Pau could no longer be run as a Formula 3000 race.